geostyler/geostyler/src/Component/Symbolizer/Renderer/Renderer.example.md

-This demonstrates the use of Renderer.
+This demonstrates the use of `Renderer`.

 ```jsx
 const React = require('react');